alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 Once hashed, the query vector and its hashes are converted into a Lucene query and executed against each Lucene segment.

 This query follows a relatively simple pattern.
-We just want to find the docs that had the largest number of hashes in common with the query vector.
+We just want to find the docs with the largest number of hashes in common with the query vector.
 Once we have them, we fetch their corresponding vectors in order to re-rank by exact similarity.

 Let's look at a couple ways to do this.